iltommi/qdb-documentation/source/concepts/protocol.rst

 Data management
 =====================================================

 Data is sent and stored "as is", bit for bit.
-The user may add any kind of content to the wrpme hive, provided that the nodes have sufficient storage space. wrpme uses a low-level binary protocol that adds only few bytes of overhead per request.
+The user may add any kind of content to the quasardb hive, provided that the nodes have sufficient storage space. quasardb uses a low-level binary protocol that adds only few bytes of overhead per request.

 The persistence layer may compress data for efficiency purposes.
 This is transparent to the client.

-Most high levels API support the language native serialization mechanism to transparently add and retrieve objects to/from a wrpme hive (see :doc:`../api/index`).
+Most high levels API support the language native serialization mechanism to transparently add and retrieve objects to/from a quasardb hive (see :doc:`../api/index`).

 Metadata is associated with each entry.
-The wrpme hive ensures the metadata and the actual data are consistent at all time.
+The quasardb hive ensures the metadata and the actual data are consistent at all time.

 .. note::
     It is currently not possible to obtain the metadata via the API.